-DXY – 1D Timeframe
+DXY - 1D Timeframe[/caption]

 The US dollar gained incredible strength during that month because it was seen as valuable in the eyes of investors - it is liquid and is the world's reserve currency after all.

 The pandemic and the fact that this virus was very easily transmittable, meant that limiting human contact could curb the spread of it.
-As a result, the US Government imposed lockdowns on residents.
-This hit the economy and people’s incomes.
+As a result, the US government imposed lockdowns on residents.
+This hit the economy and people's incomes.

 The Federal Reserve (US Central Bank) had to come to the rescue.
-The latter came in two parts: help residents via stimulus checks, help the markets by buying assets.
+The latter came in two parts: helping residents via stimulus checks and helping the markets by buying assets.
 How is that done?
-By printing as much USD as required to generate the result needed: full recovery.
+By printing as much USD as required to generate the result needed: full recovery. *The recovery seen was mainly asset prices rather than businesses' health.

 This excessive printing of USD only makes its value plummet over time.
-This was happening but the pandemic accelerated it.
+This was happening, but the pandemic accelerated it.

 Of course, this cannot continue forever.
 Here is what we believe the future holds.